Student Handbook

 Online parking application - one completed application per vehicle

-Each student who drives to Careerline Tech Center (CTC) must have completed the CTC Parking Registration Form (new window) and be assigned a specific parking spot in the Student Parking Lot at CTC (back lot only).
+Each student who drives to Careerline Tech Center (CTC) must have completed the CTC Parking Registration Form (new window)and be assigned a specific parking spot in the Student Parking Lot at CTC West (back lot only) or at CTC East (if the student is enrolled in a program at East).
 Due to the limited number of parking spaces available, only the above specified students will be granted a parking pass, unless there are unique circumstances, in which prior arrangements must have been made with Student Services.

 A parking application MUST be filled out for each vehicle the student may drive to CTC.
 The student will still be assigned one parking spot.
 The vehicle that parks in that space, must be registered.
 It is the student's responsibility to ensure an application has been filled out for each vehicle they may drive throughout the school year.